reifiedbeans/Cantina-iOS/README.md

 **Required Must-have Stories**

+* User is greeted to an app with a great design
 * User can browse a list of cocktails
 * User can favorite cocktails
 * User can view favorited cocktails
+* User can switch between views via a tab bar
 * User can view details (ingredients, image, etc.) for a cocktail

 **Optional Nice-to-have Stories**